 “Jamie stayed and explored Peterborough, which has a Waitrose.
 He can’t resist a good Waitrose”

-From the minute you walk into the Hope for A Curmudgeon’s Guide to Christmas Round Robin Letters, you know something special is afoot.
+A Curmudgeon’s Guide to Christmas Round Robin Letters, you know something special is afoot.
 Chairs are draped with blankets and cushions, bowls of Quality Street twinkle like fairy lights, and we’re heartily greeted like old friends by the couple whose front room we’re entering.
 It’s a warmly convivial beginning to a warmly convivial show.

 A Curmudgeon’s Guide… is based on a book by the late, lamented Guardian diarist Simon Hoggart, where he collated some of the more extreme examples of the Christmas round-up-of-the-year letter that people have received.
 Gently poking fun at the humblebrags and hubris they contain, Scott Le Crass has fashioned an intimate two-hander which looks lightly at that all-too-human need to share.